-The canopy of the CHARGER TRIKE consist of 46 cells.
+The canopy of the Charger 2 Trike has a wingspan with 50 cells.
 The wingtips are slightly pulled down to act as a stabilizer.
-The design of the Charger Trike is a combination of second and third rib diagonal-construction.
+The design of the Charger 2 Trike is a combination of second and third rib diagonal-construction.
 Every main rib is attached to 4 or 5 suspension lines.
 Between these main suspension ribs, intermediate ribs are suspended by diagonal segments.
 As complicated as this sounds, this construction ensures a smooth top surface and precise air foil design increasing performance and safety.